PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 08:55:06
+Last updated: 2024-04-05 08:55:39
-Random Quote: Stacey, six kids in five years!
-The woman's basically a ride to the waterpark. - Ted Mosby
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby